Teacher training bachelor's program in vocational college subject computer science

-You can study Computer Science at the Technische Universität Dortmund as a teaching subject for the teaching profession at grammar schools and comprehensive schools and for the teaching profession at vocational colleges.
-As a student teacher, you will take part in the same courses in Computer Science (with the exception of subject didactics) as students of the Bachelor's programs in Computer Science and Applied Computer Science and thus receive a high-quality professional education.
+You can study Computer Science at the Technical University of Dortmund as a teaching subject for the teaching profession at grammar schools and comprehensive schools and for the teaching profession at vocational colleges.
+As a teacher training student, you will take part in the same courses in Computer Science (with the exception of subject didactics) as students on the Bachelor's degree courses in Computer Science and Applied Computer Science and thus receive a high-quality specialist education.

-This bachelor's degree program is followed consecutively by the master's degree program for teachers.
-Completion of the master's program is equivalent to the first state examination and enables you to be employed in the preparatory service (Referendariat).
-The choice of computer science as a subject prepares you for teaching at both a technical and a business vocational college.
+This Bachelor's degree course is followed by the consecutive Master's degree course for teachers.
+Completion of the Master's degree course corresponds to the first state examination and enables you to enter the preparatory service (traineeship).
+Choosing computer science as a subject prepares you for teaching at both a technical and an economic vocational college.

-The bachelor's degree program for teachers is a full-time and attendance-based program with a standard period of study of six semesters (three years) and, depending on the subject chosen, is completed with the degree Bachelor of Arts (B.A.) or Bachelor of Science (B.Sc.).
+The teacher training bachelor's degree course is a full-time, on-campus course with a standard period of study of six semesters (three years) and, depending on the subject chosen, leads to a Bachelor of Arts (B.A.) or Bachelor of Science (B.Sc.) degree.

-Below is an example study plan with its different modules.
-Here you can find further study plans.
+Below is a sample study plan with its various modules.
+You can find more study plans here.

-A detailed description of the individual modules as well as your examination regulations can be found here.
+Here you will find a detailed description of the individual modules and your examination regulations.

 Structure of the subject Computer Science for the teaching profession at vocational colleges (Bachelor)